 – Jose Canseco, from Juiced

-Mark Grace has suggested finding the “fattest, gnarliest chick you can uncover” (Grace called it “throwing himself on the grenade” for the good of the Cubs).
+Mark Grace has suggested finding a “slumpbuster”, the “fattest, gnarliest chick you can uncover”.
+Grace called it “throwing himself on the grenade” for the good of the Cubs.
 There is no statistical evidence that this works.
-The key to getting out of a slump is to get back to the fundamentals.
+Instead, the key to getting out of a slump is to get back to the fundamentals.
 Strip yourself of any extraneous habits you may have picked up while at the plate.
 And lower your goals a bit.
 Concentrate on seeing the ball and making good contact with it.

 Exercises